bdavis12302/2020-2016-Summer-Olympic-Data/README.md

 Questions we want to answer: <br>
 1. What is the average age of an Olympic athlete in 2016?
 2020?
 Compare. <br>
+   - Are there events that tend to have older events?
+Meaning, is the mean age of athletes competing an a specific event greater than 30?<br>
-1. What are the top medaling countries in 2016?
+3. What are the top medaling countries in 2016?
 2020?
 Compare. <br>
-1. Does the United States have more female or male medalists in 2020? <br>
+4. Does the United States have more female or male medalists in 2020? <br>
-1. Which Olympic athlete has the most medals in 2016?
+5. Which Olympic athlete has the most medals in 2016?
 2020? <br>
    - Is it the same person each Olympics?
 Same event? <br>
-1. Who are the 5 oldest athletes and who are the 5 youngest athletes? <br>
+6. Who are the 5 oldest athletes and who are the 5 youngest athletes? <br>
    -  What country are they from? <br>
    - What sport do they compete in?
 What is the age distribution of their sport in 2020? <br>